dacharyc/prfocus-website/content/en/docs/repositories/manage-repository.md

 When you press the **Update Settings** option, you open the repository settings window for that repository.

 ![Screenshot showing the "Repository Details" view with metadata and customization options](/images/repo-details-view.png)

+When you press the **Save Repo Settings** button, PR Focus saves all of the values in the "Customize Repository Settings" section of the view as custom repository settings.
+These settings apply only to this repository, and override the global default settings for this repo.

+If you would instead like to customize the global default settings, refer to [Settings]({{< ref "docs/settings/_index.md" >}}).

 ## Repository Metadata